Skip to main content

 Your endocrine system, the master regulator of your hormones, does not operate in isolation.
 It is exquisitely sensitive to stress, sleep patterns, nutrition, and environmental inputs.
 Conditions such as hypothyroidism, polycystic ovary syndrome (PCOS), perimenopause, andropause, or metabolic syndrome create a distinct internal environment.

 This environment dictates your capacity for certain physical activities, your response to specific foods, and your overall resilience.
-A that fails to account for this reality risks becoming another source of stress, both physiologically and psychologically.
+A workplace wellness program that fails to account for this reality risks becoming another source of stress, both physiologically and psychologically.
 The goal is to make the program work for you, and that requires acknowledging the complex interplay of your internal systems.

 The process of requesting an accommodation is a formal recognition of this principle.
 It is an act of translating your lived experience and symptoms into a clear, actionable request.
 This is not about seeking an exemption from participation; it is about seeking a modification that allows for meaningful and beneficial engagement.
 It is about transforming a one-size-fits-all program into a personalized tool for your health.